deciduously/music/post.md

 const OCTAVE_CENTS: Cents = SEMITONE_CENTS * OCTAVE_SEMITONES as f64;
 ```

-The ratio between frequencies separated by a *single* cent is the 1200th root of 2, or 2^1/1200 - it's unlikely you'd be able to hear a distinction between two tones a single cent apart.
+The ratio between frequencies separated by a *single* cent is the 1200th root of 2, or 2^1/1200.
+You wouldn't be able to hear a distinction between two tones a single cent apart.
+The [Just-noticable difference](https://en.wikipedia.org/wiki/Just-noticeable_difference) is about 5 or 6 cents.

 Knowing all this we can calculate the frequency in Hertz of a desired pitch if we know both a base frequency and the number of cents to increase by: